-Humans need an emotion to trigger actions.
+Humans need emotion to trigger actions.
 Having a positive emotion in content can stimulate the person much more than logic or numbers do.
 If you have seen children, they adore stories simply because they can relate to them.
 Just like that, we adults can resonate with stories as sometimes we see ourselves as the character struggling or traveling on a fantastic journey to magical places.
 They bring forth visuals in your mind and fond memories of your life.

-When a brand uses stories, it really gets closer to its audience gets rid of all the objections and blockages.
+When a brand uses stories, it really gets closer to its audience and gets rid of all the objections and blockages.
 Of course, the stories must be real when it comes to branding.

 “Content marketing is the gap between what brands produce and what consumers actually want.” — Michael Brenner, CEO, Marketing Insider Group

-Millennials and Teenagers for example love fantasy and adventure movies like Lord of the Rings, magic, and wizards such as Harry Potter, and people such as Superman and Wonder woman with superpowers and special abilities.
+Millennials and Teenagers for example love fantasy and adventure movies like Lord of the Rings, magic, and wizards such as Harry Potter, and people such as Superman and Wonder Woman with superpowers and special abilities.

 Everyone wants their story to be heard

-Is there a brand or a business out there that doesn’t want to share their stories with their audience and build strong relationships with them.
+Is there a brand or a business out there that doesn’t want to share their stories with their audience and build strong relationships with them?
 Is there anyone who doesn’t want to grow and scale?
 Who doesn’t want leads?